 How to push results further

-- Always preview every module at 320px before submitting; if it does not scan in 3 seconds, cut copy.
+- Preview every module at 320px before submitting; if it does not scan in 3 seconds, cut copy.

-- Keep a banned-phrase list as system context: best, top-rated, ultimate, guarantee, FDA-approved, money-back.
+- Keep a banned-phrase list as system context: best, top-rated, #1, ultimate, guarantee, FDA-approved, money-back, proven.

-- For comparison charts, lead each column with one real difference, not the same feature with different wording.
+- For comparison charts, lead each column with one real difference, not the same feature reworded.

-- Use the brand-story module to bank the trust you cannot bank in the title; it is the only place for it.
+- Use the brand-story module to bank the trust you cannot fit in the title; it is the only place for it.

-- Run moderation pre-check (template 9) before every submission; it saves a 7-day rejection cycle.
+- Run the moderation pre-check (template 9) before every submission; one rejection cycle can cost several days.

-- Refresh A+ content every 6 months; Amazon module library expands and competitor pages drift.
+- Refresh A+ content roughly every 6 months; the module library expands and competitor pages drift.

 FAQ

 - Do I need Brand Registry for A+ content?: Yes.
-Standard A+ requires enrollment; Premium A+ requires an additional invite or qualification.
+Both Standard and Premium A+ require an active Brand Registry enrollment, a Professional selling account, and a Brand Representative or Reseller role on the brand.

-- Can I name competitor brands in comparison charts?: No. Amazon rejects modules naming other brands.
-Compare against your own variants or generic alternatives.
+- Can I name competitor brands in comparison charts?: No. Amazon rejects modules that name other brands or use their trademarks.
+Compare only your own variants or generic alternatives.

-- Should A+ copy match my bullet copy?: Voice should match; specific lines should not be identical.
-A+ is the long version of the same brand story, not a copy-paste.
+- Should A+ copy match my bullet copy?: The voice should match; specific lines should not be identical.
+A+ is the long version of the same brand story, not a copy-paste of your bullets.